jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

             mvn jboss-as:deploy
 4. Build and run the client application
-    * Navigate to the server-side subdirectory:
+    * Navigate to the client-side subdirectory:

             cd ../client
     * Compile the client code